bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 - **Resilience to outages**: If your message broker is down, messages queue up in the outbox.
 When it recovers, they're processed.
 Your core business operations continue uninterrupted.
 - **At-least-once delivery**: Messages will be delivered at least once, even if the publishing process crashes mid-flight.
 (Consumers should be idempotent to handle potential duplicates.)
 - **Auditability**: The outbox table provides a permanent log of all events that occurred in your system.

-#### Outbox with Domain Events

-I personally use domain events to front-end outbox maintenance, for clean separation, decoupling the domain logic which can raise events without knowing about messaging infrastructure, and then also the great testability and extensibility benefits that this brings.

-In a nutshell the domain raises events about what happened, MediatR handlers translate those into outbox messages, and the outbox processor handles the messy details of reliable message delivery.

 #### Outbox .NET Implementation